-Charter schools have been seen explosive growth in the US, but what are they and how do they differ from other types of schools?
+Charter schools have seen explosive growth in the U.S., but what are they and how do they differ from other types of schools?
 Let’s begin with a succinct definition from the U.S. Department of Education:

 “A public charter school is a publicly funded school (charter schools can also get money from donors etc.) that is typically governed by a group or organization under a legislative contract (or charter) with the state or jurisdiction.
 The charter exempts the school from certain state or local rules and regulations.
 In return for flexibility and autonomy, the charter school must meet the accountability standards stated in its charter.”

 For those following or working in the charter school industry, this trend likely comes as no surprise.
-The spike in popularity of the schools, although much less drastic than it has been recently, began in the late 1990’s and early 2000’s.
+The spike in popularity of the schools began in the late 1990’s and early 2000’s.

 The industry also enjoys the support of national professional associations such as National Alliance for Public Charter Schools and the National Association of Charter School Authorizers, as well as large-scale annual conventions.

 But although industry watchers have been aware of charter school growth, it is instructive to begin with a quick look at how widespread that increase in popularity has been.